ckaestne/seaibib/README.md

 Srisakaokul, Siwakorn, Zhengkai Wu, Angello Astorga, Oreoluwa Alebiosu, and Tao Xie. "[Multiple-implementation testing of supervised learning software](https://www.aaai.org/ocs/index.php/WS/AAAIW18/paper/viewPDFInterstitial/17301/15599)."
 In Workshops at the Thirty-Second AAAI Conference on Artificial Intelligence.
 2018.

 > Good example of a paper that tests the implementation of the ML algorithm (not the model or resulting system).
 Here differential testing is used to compare multiple student implementations.
 Nice demonstration of the idea, though it is not clear how far this would be practical beyond fairly simple learning algorithms implemented in student projects.

+Xie, Xiaoyuan, Joshua WK Ho, Christian Murphy, Gail Kaiser, Baowen Xu, and Tsong Yueh Chen. "[Testing and validating machine learning classifiers by metamorphic testing](https://www.sciencedirect.com/science/article/pii/S0164121210003213)."
+Journal of Systems and Software 84, no. 4 (2011): 544-558.

+> This paper applies metamorphic relations to the learning framework itself.
+That is, it defines invariants/assertions about how inputs (training data) and outputs (learned models) should relate.

 ### (Other Quality Assurance Work)